Pritzker Breaks Campaign Finance Record, Annoys Illinois With $80 Million Of Ads

 In addition to advertising, Pritzker's campaign has also spent his millions on a comparatively large staff and a number of field offices around Illinois.

-And he's been helping finance the campaigns of fellow Democrats, contributing millions to the Democratic Governors Association, Illinois Attorney General candidate Kwame Raoul, state lawmakers, and Chicago aldermen.
+And he has been helping finance the campaigns of fellow Democrats, contributing millions to the Democratic Governors Association, Illinois Attorney General candidate Kwame Raoul, state lawmakers and Chicago aldermen.

-"You're mistaking something, and that is that I've been involved in Democratic politics for decades now and supporting candidates, most of whom could not write - to support their own campaigns, they needed to raise money," Pritzker said when asked if he's buying the support of Democrats should he win in next month's election.
+"You're mistaking something, and that is that I've been involved in Democratic politics for decades now and supporting candidates," Pritzker said when asked whether he is buying the support of Democrats should he win in next month's election.

-But Gov. Rauner, who has also spent millions of his own fortune on his reelection campaign, has framed Pritzker's campaign as a hobby of someone who inherited his wealth.
+But Rauner, who has also spent millions of his own fortune on his re-election campaign, has framed Pritzker's campaign as a hobby of someone who inherited his wealth.

-"He is trying to buy political office, he's trying to buy the governorship, to be something for the first time in his life because if he wasn't a trust fund baby he would be nothing," Rauner said during a recent debate.
+"He is trying to buy political office, he's trying to buy the governorship, to be something for the first time in his life because if he wasn't a trust fund baby, he would be nothing," Rauner said during a recent debate.

 Rauner amassed his fortune in private equity, helping found GTCR.
-He started his re-election campaign with $70 million dollars — $50 million from his own wallet plus $20 million from one of the few people in Illinois wealthier than Pritzker, Ken Griffin.
+He started his re-election campaign with $70 million — $50 million from his own wallet plus $20 million from one of the few people in Illinois wealthier than Pritzker, Ken Griffin.

-Though Pritzker has outspent Rauner nearly two-to-one in the previous three months.
+Though Pritzker has outspent Rauner nearly 2 to 1 in the previous three months.

 In comparison, President Trump won the election in 2016 spending $66 million of his own money.
 The recently released remake of "A Star Is Born" had a reported budget of $36 million.